People need to make their own choices. You can’t force people to make the right ones.posted over 1 year ago

-lol wouldn’t people just go back for refills with smaller cups? though psychologically speaking, you’d probably consume less. imo the right solution would be to make the healthier options easily accessible, or to provide some incentive.posted about 1 year ago
+lol wouldn’t people just go back for refills with smaller cups? though psychologically speaking, you’d probably consume less. imo the right solution would be to make the healthier options easily accessible, or to provide some incentive.posted over 1 year ago

 @tightsandtea that’s what i said ! if they are that used to it…they will do just that !

 plus obesity although sugary drinks lead to a large portion of weight gain – there is still the aspect of food.
 Food portions are quite large portion.
 Also some of these less healthier options are cheaper. (think $1 burgers at mcdonalds) sure you can argue a salad i not much more….but what do you see advertised on tv more. it’s an ongoing cycle

 also, I feel like its an issue of rights.
 What is going to be banned next?…..

 I’m all for creating a healthier society, but this is certainly not a cure-all fix.